 Home Tags Disparities

-An increasing multicultural divide between patients and the healthcare workforce that serves them is leading to poor outcomes and higher costs.
+An increasing multicultural divide between patients and the healthcare workforce can impede patient engagement and may lead to poor outcomes and higher costs.

 Nearly 40% of the more than 43 million Americans who live below the poverty line avoid going to the doctor because of the cost of medical treatment.
 We must do better than this.